Tlee43/IQ/README.md

 This code is an implementation of the IQ solver: designed by Tom Lee, Viktor Toth and Sean Holden.
 The code uses some of the code of the QFUN implemetation written by Mikolas Janota, which can be found at http://sat.inesc-id.pt/~mikolas/sw/qfun/.
-Where code is copied the top of the file will have a comment displaying it has been copied.
+Where code has been copied the top of the code's file will have a comment displaying it has been copied.

 # Build

-To download the IQ solver run the following comands.
+To build the IQ solver, you need to have the following packages installed... .
+Then, if you have all the packages, run the following comands.

 ```bash
 git clone